-In what are called “complex” focal seizures, the misfiring might occur in the part the brain related to behavior.
-This can result in things like bizarre repetitive behaviors, uncontrolled running or even temporary changes in temperament.
+In what are called "complex" focal seizures, the misfiring might occur in the part of the brain related to behavior.
+This can result in bizarre repetitive behaviors, uncontrolled running or even temporary changes in temperament.
 These complex focal seizures can happen and resolve very quickly, making them hard to diagnose.

-Unless your pet friend has a seizure while in the veterinarian’s office, it will be difficult for your practitioner to diagnose epilepsy right away.
-The direction your pet’s DVM will take for diagnosis and treatment will largely rely on the reports you give them about your pup’s seizure activity.
+Unless your pet friend has a seizure while in the veterinarian's office, it will be difficult for your practitioner to diagnose epilepsy right away.
+The direction your pet's vet will take for diagnosis and treatment will largely rely on the reports you give them about your pup's seizure activity.

 Based on your report, and after a thorough physical examination, your dog-doc will look at several different diagnosis options:

-In cases where epilepsy may be related to a disease process that has damaged the brain – like a blood clot or a tumor – surgery may be enough to repair the damage and limit (if not cure) the seizures.
+In cases where epilepsy may be related to a disease process that has damaged the brain–like a blood clot or a tumor–surgery may be enough to repair the damage and limit (if not cure) the seizures.
 However, even after surgery, seizures may continue if the damage to the brain was significant.